 In 2017, the Group, through MCMI, obtained a short-term loan (STL) facility with Bank of Philippine Island (BPI), which was earmarked from the long-term loan facility of the Group from same bank, to finance the construction of MCMI's school building.
-Each STL facility may be reavailed/renewed/ extended within a period of one year provided that the sum of the terms of reavailements/renewal/ extension will not exceed 360 days.
+Each STL facility may be re-availed/renewed/extended within a period of one year provided that the sum of the terms of re-availments/renewal/extension will not exceed 360 days.
 The STL facility may be converted into a 10-year term loan facility which shall be partially secured by the real estate mortgage on the real property of MCMI.
 The STL facility is secured by the Continuing Suretyship Agreement of MESI.
 Annual interest rates range from 3.00% to 5.50%.

-The Group, through MCMI, also obtained short-term loans from Land Bank of the Philippines (LBP) in 2020 and 2019 amounting to \$\mathbb{P}\$57.3 million and \$\mathbb{P}\$15.0 million, respectively, with annual interests ranging from 4.70% to 6.25%.
+The Group, through MCMI, also obtained short-term loans from Land Bank of the Philippines (LBP) in 2020 and 2019 amounting to P57.3 million and P15.0 million, respectively, with annual interests ranging from 4.70% to 6.25%.
 The loans are secured by the land owned by MCMI.

-Outstanding balance of short-term loans obtained by MCMI amounted to £126 million and £375 million as at March 31, 2021 and December 31, 2020, respectively.
+Outstanding balance of short-term loans obtained by MCMI amounted to nil, and £375 million as at June 30, 2021 and December 31, 2020, respectively.